-The specific assumptions about the Washington sage-grouse populations which were used to develop recovery objectives need to be tested, such as sex ratio, male genetic contribution per generation, dispersal, and other parameters that determine effective population size and population viability.
+The specific assumptions used to develop recovery objectives for Washington's sage-grouse populations need to be tested, such as sex ratio, male genetic contribution per generation, dispersal, and other parameters that determine effective population size and population viability.

-9.4 Research methodologies for increasing the populations of sage-grouse, such as reducing predation through manipulation of habitat features.
+9.4 Research methods for increasing the populations of sage-grouse, such as reducing predation through manipulation of habitat features.